Becoming a Stronger Team While Designing Our First App Coming Soon to the Microsoft Teams App Store

 Stephen Hoerner, one of our senior software engineers and the lead for the IntelliWiki project, learned that the creation of IntelliWiki produced an important side benefit for our company.

 He recently joined our team after working for Google on Google Classroom and Google Forms.

 Pair-Programming Helped Our Team Grow

-These simple tricks, surfaced during these collaborative sessions, end up “being another tool in their tool belt that they can use forever,” Stephen said.
+These simple tricks surfaced during these collaborative sessions, and end up “being another tool in their tool belt that they can use forever,” Stephen said.
 “It makes them 1 percent better, and if you just keep adding to that 1 percent, they can be significantly better over time.”

-Our first app, designed for a broad audience, has become more than a project to our team.
-It united us during a time of separation and showed us that collaboration not only makes a product better, but also helps our team grow as developers and colleagues.
+Our first app, designed for a broad audience, has become more than a project for our team.
+It united us during a time of separation and showed us that collaboration not only makes a product better but also helps our team grow as developers and colleagues.

 While some of our team has returned to working at the office, many continue to work from home.
 No matter where we are, our team stays connected when we use IntelliWiki and Microsoft Teams.

 Maybe IntelliWiki Can Help Improve Your Team’s Collaboration?